rbind/blog.jemu.name/content/posts/2016/2016-11-05-spring-cleaning-pt2/index.md

 `192.168.2.230 lounge.ppth couchpotato.ppth plexpy.ppth plex.ppth sonarr.ppth syncthing.ppth`

-As you might be able to tell, I'm runnung various services with webinterfaces on the same jail I named *lounge* (i.e. the PPTH doctor's lounge), and with this method each webinterface has it's own domain name specific to my local network.
+As you might be able to tell, I'm running various services with webinterfaces on the same jail I named *lounge* (i.e. the PPTH doctor's lounge), and with this method each webinterface has its own domain name specific to my local network.
 When I want to access the Plex webinterface at port 32400, I can simply point my browser to `plex.ppth` and stuff works.
 Same thing for Sonarr, CouchPotato, Syncthing, and PlexPy.

 I should point out that even though I'm also running Syncthing behind a proxy like this, Syncthing itself doesn't seem to like it that much.
 I've had trouble with GUI settings not being applied when accessed via the proxy'd URL, but maybe that's just a misconfiguration on my part.